DataDog/hiring-engineers/answers.md

 ````
 ![datadog-agent-status](screenshots/1.7.datadog-agent-status.png)

-Please note the following commands which will be used to stop, start or restart the agent.

 The agents will need to be restarted whenever there is a change to the any configuration.

+Please note the following commands for Ubuntu which will be used to stop, start or restart the agent.

 ### Stopping the agent
 ````